Shinobi Legions

 Shinobi Legions, (Note: Known in Japan as New Shinobi Legend (Japanese: 新・忍伝, Hepburn: Shin Shinobi Den)) known in Europe as Shinobi X, is a 1995 hack and slash platform game developed and published by Sega for the Sega Saturn.
 The player controls the ninja Sho on his quest to prevent his brother Kazuma from finding and using an ultimate ninjitsu technique that could end the world.

 The game sees players go through a series of side-scrolling platforming stages, each containing numerous enemies and obstacles that the player must contend with, helpful optional power-ups such as life-ups and temporary abilities that help the player progress and a boss battle, which the player finds at the end of a level and then must defeat.
-The gameplay is largely retained from prior Shinobi games, however there is a higher emphasis on the usage of a katana for offense and defense against enemies and full-motion video cutscenes are used in the game to progress the ongoing plot.
+The gameplay is largely retained from prior Shinobi games; however, there is a higher emphasis on the usage of a katana for offense and defense against enemies, and full-motion video cutscenes are used in the game to progress the ongoing plot.

 The game has received mixed reviews from critics, with praise for the game's digitized sprite graphics and new defensive moves, but criticism for the FMV cut scenes and lack of any major gameplay changes from previous entries of the series.

 Gameplay

 Shinobi Legions is a 2-D side-scrolling hack and slash platform game in which the player controls Sho, the ninja protagonist of the game.
 The game has largely similar gameplay to previous games in the Shinobi series - The Revenge of Shinobi (1989) and Shinobi III: Return Of The Ninja Master - but also introduces new elements.
-As well as shurikens, which are secondary ranged weapons, the players primary weapon in the game is a katana, which can be used by the player either as an offensive tool for a close-range attack or as a defensive tool for blocking enemy projectiles.
-Power-ups can be found scattered throughout levels or defeated enemies which, when obtained, gives the player a temporary boost to either health or offense, such as how yellow and red orbs can regain lost hit points.
+As well as shurikens, which are secondary ranged weapons, the player's primary weapon in the game is a katana, which can be used by the player either as an offensive tool for a close-range attack or as a defensive tool for blocking enemy projectiles.
+Power-ups can be found scattered throughout levels or defeated enemies, which, when obtained, give the player a temporary boost to either health or offense, such as how yellow and red orbs can regain lost hit points.
 Alongside power-ups, the player can also obtain permanent health upgrades by picking up enough blue orbs.

 The majority of gameplay takes place in 2-D linear levels, containing various obstacles and enemies that must be traversed to progress.
 At the end of a level, a boss battle will take place.
-The player is given a number of lives, which are lost if Sho loses all his available hit points or falls in a pit and the game ends when the player runs out of lives, although the player can continue from their most recent stage.
-Occasionally, such as after completing a level, a FMV cut scene will play as a way of bridging levels and advancing the games plot.
+The player is given several lives, which are lost if Sho loses all his available hit points or falls into a pit, and the game ends when the player runs out of lives, although the player can continue from their most recent stage.
+Occasionally, such as after completing a level, a FMV cut scene will play as a way of bridging levels and advancing the game's plot.